P-p-H-d/mlib/README.md

 Other operators are:

 * NEW (type) -> type pointer: alloc a new object suitable aligned.
 The returned object is not initialized.
 INIT operator shall be called.
 Default is M\_MEMORY\_ALLOC.
 * REALLOC(type, type pointer, number) --> type pointer: realloc the given type pointer to an array of number objects of this type.
 Previously objects pointed by the pointer are kept up to the minimum of the new or old array size.
-New objets are not initiliazed.
+New objects are not initialized.
 Default is M\_MEMORY\_REALLOC.
 * DEL (&obj) : free the allocated uninitialized object 'obj' (default is M\_MEMORY\_FREE).
 The object is not cleared before being free.
 * INIT\_MOVE(objd, objc): Initialize 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling INIT\_SET(objd,objc) then CLEAR(objc) (but usually way faster).
 * MOVE(objd, objc): Set 'objd' to 'objc' by stealing as resources as possible from 'objc' and then clear 'objc'.
 It is equivalent to calling SET(objd,objc) then CLEAR(objc) or CLEAR(objd) and then INIT\_MOVE(objd, objc).